epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

         <!-- JavaScript will populate this -->
     </tbody>
 </table>

+Whether it’s the dramatic shifts in economic fortunes or financial crime and scandals, each selected theme offers a unique window into how money shapes stories on the silver screen.

 These are some of the queries that we used in order to create a rich collection of financial themes, by merging them and representing them as one.
 This enabled us to capture a broader spectrum of money-related narratives, ensuring that every relevant angle is represented.
 Here, you'll see the most notable themes that emerged from our analysis.
 You'll notice that words like 'money', 'wealthy', 'poor', 'pay', and 'gold' pop up a lot.